kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Key Exchange Messages

-KEM-Auth based uses the same key exchange messages as TLS 1.3 with this
+KEM-Auth uses the same key exchange messages as TLS 1.3 with this
 exceptions:

-- Usage of a new message `KEMEncapsulation`.
-- The `CertificateVerify` message is not used.
 - Two extensions can be added to the `ClientHello` message: "stored_auth_key" and "kem_encapsulation".
 - One extensions can be added to the `ServerHello` message: "stored_auth_key".